paychex/Splunk.Conf19/README.md

 **FN1315 - Cover Your Assets: Protect Your Knowledge Objects from Yourself (and Others) - A Paychex story**

-You can find this presenation at https://conf.splunk.com/ and search for FN1315.
+You can find this presentation at https://conf.splunk.com/ and search for FN1315.

 The slides and video will be published by Splunk a few weeks after the conference ends.
 We'll update this readme when we have the URLs.